exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 * ``SSL_TRUSTSTORE_PASSWORD`` - It is the password for the truststore file.

-* ``SSL_TRUSTSTORE_LOCATION`` - It is the location of the truststore file, and it should refer to the truststore file stored inside bucket in Exasol BucketFS.
+* ``SSL_TRUSTSTORE_LOCATION`` - It is the location of the truststore file, and it should refer to the truststore file stored inside a bucket in Exasol BucketFS.

 * ``SSL_ENDPOINT_IDENTIFICATION_ALGORITHM`` - It is the endpoint identification
-  algorithm to validate server hostname using server certificate.
+  algorithm to validate server hostname using a server certificate.
 Default value is **https**.

 [gh-releases]: https://github.com/exasol/kafka-connector-extension/releases